jverhoelen/jekyll-now/_posts/2017-1-28-spring-rest-documentation-swagger-ui.md

 This request has a dedicated title, notes and some tags.
 It also has a special description for the response code `500`.
 Furthermore the `search` `@RequestParam` is being described a little more.

-In total, there is pretty proud (list of Swagger Annotations)[https://github.com/swagger-api/swagger-core/wiki/Annotations "Java Swagger Annotations"] you can make use of to describe your API a bit more, when needed.
+In total, there is pretty proud (list of Swagger Annotations)[https://github.com/swagger-api/swagger-core/wiki/Annotations "Java Swagger Annotations"]{:target="_blank" rel="noopener noreferrer"} you can make use of to describe your API a bit more, when needed.

 ## Conclusion